ZzMeei/CS-StarSchemaHIN/README.md

 The data.zip file in the repository is the corresponding datasets.
 The Config.java and DataReader.java in CSSH/src/util implementate the function of reading data (edges, vertices and schemas for graphs).

+To read datasets sucessfully, you need to motify the corresponding path string in Config.java.

 The original sources of these datasets are stated in our paper.

 ### C. Experimentation